Dreamshala

 Get creative with your work and add craft with poetry!
 You can print your poetry on craft papers like handmade paper, beautiful paintings, custom greeting cards, etc., and sell them on Etsy.

-Sometimes, even T-shirts, mugs, and other decorative items are a great option to add in some poetry.
+Sometimes, even T-shirts, mugs, and other decorative items are a great option to add to some poetry.
 Let your creative side free and see the possibilities expand!

 Sell On-Demand Items with Your Poetry